aredn/documentation/arednGettingStarted/advanced_config.rst

 |

-The basic LQM settings were described above under the **Mesh RF Column**, but additional LQM settings are also available here in the **Advanced Configuration** section.
+The basic LQM settings were described above under the **Mesh Column**, but additional LQM settings are also available here in the **Advanced Configuration** section.

 Enable
   Enable or disable the LQM feature in its entirety.